QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 ##### Maven Repository Format Overview

+> Looking at the Maven repository format and associated concepts and ideas allows us to grasp some of the details and
+> intricacies involved with different tools and repository formats, that will help us appreciate the need for repository
+> management.

 Maven developers are familiar with the concept of a repository, since repositories are used by default.
 The primary type of a binary component in a Maven format repository is a JAR file containing Java byte-code.
 This is due to the Java background of Maven and the fact that the default component type is a JAR.
 Practically however, there is no limit to what